NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 With the above theorem, we can easily see that:

-**Theorem 4:** A schedule of TMA load provides strong correctness if in the consumer, the inputs of all hole-creating IterDomain expressions between the allocation domain and the TMA domain are TMA-protected, and the desired filling value is 0.
+**Theorem 5:** A schedule of TMA load provides strong correctness if in the consumer, the inputs of all hole-creating IterDomain expressions between the allocation domain and the TMA domain are TMA-protected, and the desired filling value is 0.

+TODO example: does this schedule provide strong correct ness?

+Having strong correctness means that all the out-of-boundary items are filled with zero.